Vetting Candidates for Remote Work | Turing Hire

 We do have an hour-long technical interview that we use with some of the most skilled developers that we’ve found on our platform, where we validate and extend upon things that we find through automated testing.

 The technical interview allows us to screen for things that we find are very, very hard to test for.
 Of course, we’re interested in their communication capabilities, but we also like to test some technical things in an interview in addition to an automated test.

-We can get a really good signal as to whether somebody actually knows a particular framework or whether they speak a particular language.
+We can get a really good idea as to whether somebody actually knows a particular framework or whether they speak a particular language.
 What’s really nice is that we can provide skill-validation to clients who are looking to get somebody up and running with the stack that they’re using as quickly as possible.

-We’ve also found that we can automate testing of more general-domain kind of format
+We’ve also found that we can automate testing of more general-domain kind of format.

 For instance, we can find out if the candidate knows how to build a server.
 Do they know and understand how a database is going to interact with a server, and how that server might interact with a front-end client?
 Do they know common design patterns that might be encountered in software engineering, and how those patterns might best be applied?